 An important note!
 The subjunctive inflection appears on the finite verb.
-This means that, if the finite verb is auxiliary BE, it will follow the rule of being in the uninflected be form, regardless of subject in the clause.
-If the finite verb is auxiliary HAVE, it will occur as uninflected have : I insisted that the cat be given a shot.
+This means that, if the finite verb is finite verb is auxiliary HAVE, it will occur as uninflected have: I insisted that the cat be given a shot.
 I demand that my pets be eating by 3 pm.
 It is imperative that my cat have eaten by 3 pm.
 A final word on subjunctives some people say English doesn't have a subjunctive anymore, but I think the above examples alone suffice to show that it does.
-I think what many people are referring to when they say this are examples like the following: (a) If I were a rich woman, I'd give it all away. (b) If I was a rich woman, I'd give it all away.
-Many people consider (a) to be a subjunctive verb form-and because these days most people would produce (b) rather than (a), these folks argue that the subjunctive-declarative distinction is collapsed.
-But my go-to grammar experts, Pullum & Huddleston , hold that these special were forms are in fact not subjunctive at all, but a different category called irrealis .
+I think what many people are referring to when they say thi are examples like the following: (a) If I were a rich woman, I'd give it all away. (b) If I was a rich woman, I'd give it all away.
+Many people consider (a) to be a subjunctive verb form-and because these days most people would product (b) rather than (a), these folks argue that the subjunctive-declarative distinction is collapsed.
+But my go-to grammar experts, Pullum & Huddleston, hold that these special were forms are in fact not subjunctive at all, but a different category called irrealis .
 Food for thought.
 Here's a subjunctive sentence you probably hear a lot: Bless you!
 7. Polarity Here are two English sentences, which mean the opposite of each other: I love pizza.